ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/js/js_step_2.md

       utils: new BaseUtils()
     });

-Most importantly the `AnkorSystem` request a transport object to handle sending and receiving messages.
+The `AnkorSystem` needs a transport object to handle sending and receiving of messages.

-Remember: Ankor is fully reactive.
+In this case it is a `WebSocketTransport`, which is currently the only one available in the browser.

-This means that events from the server are sent as soon as they are triggered.
+Remember that Ankor is fully reactive.
-This implies that there needs to be a push mechanism to the browser.
+This means that events from the server are sent to the client as they occur.
-Currently only WebSockets are used by Ankor for this task.
+Consequently there needs to be a push mechanism to the browser.

 The `BaseUtils` are just a collection of utility functions.
 You can provide your own implementation if you'd like.

-The `modelId` and the `connectProperty` are both `root`, which is the name of the view model at the top of the hierarchy.
+The value of `modelId` and `connectProperty` are both `"root"`, which is the name of the view model at the top of the hierarchy.
-See the server tutorial for more information.
+See the [server tutorial][servertutorial] for more information.

 #### Getting the root ref